Author, Andrew Gibson

 UBS and Credit Suisse provide little information up front.

-They seem to make it difficult to get a rate before you do your transfer.
+The Swiss banks seem to make it difficult to get an exchange rate before you make a transfer.

-I suspect what happens is you have to go through all the steps, enter all the details, and then at the end, they tell you the rate.
+I suspect what happens is you go through all the steps, get to the end, and then they tell you the rate.